webandco/neos-dev-tools/README.md

 #### Performance

 From a few tests it seems that excessive use of Stopwatch can double the original runtime without signals.
-Using signals seems to triple the original runtime without a stopwatch.
+Using signals seems to triple the original runtime compared to without a stopwatch.

 ### Logging